parmus/multimeet/README.md

 - Configurable whether to open Microsoft Teams links in browser or Microsoft Teams application

+## Installation

+### Usage Helm chart

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+  helm repo add multimeet https://parmus.github.io/multimeet

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo multimeet` to see the charts.

+To install the multimeet chart:

+    helm install multimeet multimeet/multimeet

+To uninstall the chart:

+    helm delete multimeet

 ## TODO
 - [ ] Show event creator / calendar
 - [ ] Documentation